 “It will not be a problem.
-It’s the weekend, and I’m not going to have guests in the next few days.
+It’s the weekend and I’m going to drop you home in the morning.
 I also have two spare bedrooms, so you’ll be comfortable.
-Now…” He stood, and offered her a hand. “…I’ll run you a bath, and then you’ll eat some food before you take any pain relief medication.”
+Now…” He stood, and offered her a hand. “…I’ll run you a bath, and you’ll eat some food before you take any pain relief medication.”

 “A bath?”
 She groaned softly as she pulled herself to her feet.
 When she swayed unsteadily, Daniel hesitated before holding her arms, loath to cause her more pain.

 “A warm bath will help soothe the soreness and discomfort,” he said.
 “Don’t be embarrassed, please.
 I’m the only one here, and I’m no stranger to you.
 Make yourself comfortable while I run the bath and get started on dinner.”

 “I’m not hungry,” she muttered, shifting her weight between her feet as though the floor was on fire.

 “But you need to line your stomach before you take strong meds.
 And you do need medication.”